sethgis/Wind-Erosion-Modelling/source/Background/Background to WEM.rst

 ***********************************************************************
 Background to Land Susceptibility to Wind Erosion Modelling
 ***********************************************************************
-Wind erosion is a natural phenomenon that takes place when the soil surface is exposed to the force of the wind, and the soil particles are loose enough to be detached and transported by the wind.
+Wind erosion is a natural phenomenon that takes place when soil surface is exposed to the erosive force of the wind, soil particles are loose enough to be detached and transported by the wind.
 Terrestrial vegetation including crops depends on appropriate top soil with nutrients as a substrate on which vegetation/crops grows in addition to other climatic factor requirements.

-Generally, soil plays two main functions;
+Generally, soil plays two major functions;

       * Anchor the plant and to
       * Provide certain vital nutrients for the plant's growth.